Rogomi/Essilor-SuperApp-TechDoc/IOS-Docs/ios.md

   - `getDetails()`
   - `updateDetails()`

-- **CalendarViewController** - controls the display of the user calendar and events
+- **CalendarViewController** - controls the display of the user calendar and events of the selected date
   ##### Methods
   - `getList(date: Date)`
   - `setDateSelection(startDate: Date, endDate: Date)`